SUSTech-CS305-Fall22/CS305-Project-Skeleton/README.md

 ```

 ## Step 3: Start Peers
-You need to start each peer in theri own shells.
+You need to start each peer in their own shells.
 ### Start the sender:
 ```
 export SIMULATOR="127.0.0.1: 52305"